How long does a heat pump run per day?

-Today I propose to answer a question that you probably ask yourself if you are looking for a heat pump to replace your fossil or electric heating?
-Indeed you certainly want to calculate the consumption of your future heat pump and know if it will be profitable or not.
-Then you wonder how long it will run per day.
+Today, I'd like to answer a question you're probably asking yourself if you're looking for a heat pump to replace your fossil fuel or electric heating?
+You're probably interested in calculating the energy consumption of your future heat pump, and whether or not it will be cost-effective.
+So you're wondering how long it will run per day.

-On the other hand, if you are thinking of buying an air to water heat pump, you may have some hesitation about where to place your outdoor unit in the garden and would prefer to know first how long it will be on during the day in order to decide on the best location.
+On the other hand, if you're considering the purchase of a PAC Air Eau, you may have some hesitation about where to place your outdoor unit in the garden, and would prefer to know first how long it will be on during the day in order to decide on the best location.

-In this article, we will review how the heat pump works, discuss the key factors that influence how long a heat pump runs during the day, and give some tips on how to optimize that daily run time.
+In this article, we'll review how a heat pump works, discuss the key factors that influence how long a heat pump will run during the day, and give a few tips on how to optimize this daily running time.

 How long does a heat pump run per day?
-On average, a heat pump can run between 6 and 8 hours per day.
-However, this depends on a number of factors, including the size of the heat pump, the outside temperature, the insulation of the house and the energy needs of the household.
+On average, a heat pump can run between 6 and 8 hours a day.
+But this depends on a number of factors, including its size, the outside temperature, the house's insulation and the household's energy needs.

 The different types of PAC

-Before going any further, let's review the different types of heat pumps.
-Indeed, each of them is different and its daily operating time to vary to this extent.
-But they are all based on the same basic principle, which is the capture of calories in a "free" source of the environment, in order to transfer them to the medium that transports heat in the house.
+Before going any further, let's take a look at the different types of heat pumps.
+Each one is different, and the length of time they run per day can vary accordingly.
+But they're all based on the same basic principle: capturing calories from a "free" source in the environment, and transferring them to the medium that carries the heat into the home.

 The air-to-air heat pump

-Otherwise known as reversible air conditioning, it captures the calories in the outside air thanks to an external group containing an evaporator and the necessary refrigerating circuit.
-These calories, hot or cold, are captured in the refrigerant which transports them to the condenser where a condensation (or evaporation in case of air conditioning) takes place.
-The calories are then restored on the air of the room.
-This type of heat pump is most commonly used as air conditioning in offices or at home, and to replace electric heating, because there is no need to install radiators.
+Otherwise known as reversible air-conditioning, it captures calories from the outside air, thanks to an outdoor unit containing an evaporator and the necessary refrigerant circuit.
+These calories, hot or cold, are captured in the refrigerant fluid, which transports them to the condenser, where condensation (or evaporation, in the case of air-conditioning) takes place.
+The heat is then returned to the air in the room.
+This type of heat pump is most commonly used for air-conditioning in offices or homes, and as a replacement for electric heating, since there's no need to install radiators.

 The air water heat pump

-The air-water heat pump is the most widespread because it is the easiest to install, and very popular in the case of a replacement of fossil fuel heating.
-It collects calories in the same way as its air-to-air cousin, in the outside air.
-Then it distributes it to the water in the home's heating system in the same way.
-Subject to numerous subsidies in most countries, it is the queen of the market today.
-It is ideal to replace the oil or gas boiler or the pure electric heating.
+The air-to-water heat pump is the most widespread because it's the easiest to install, and very popular when replacing fossil-fuel heating systems.
+It captures heat in the same way as its air-to-air cousin, from the outside air.
+It then distributes them to the water in the home's heating network, in the same way.
+Subject to numerous subsidies in most countries, it is currently the market leader.
+It's ideal for replacing oil, gas or pure electric boilers.

 The geothermal heat pump

-Somewhat more luxurious, because more expensive, the geothermal heat pump collects the calories in the ground via vertical or horizontal probes in which circulates an antifreeze fluid that establishes a heat exchange with the ground.
-Then the calories are returned to the water of the house.
-Perfect to replace fossil fuel heating systems, it also has significant benefits.
-But it is more complex to implement because of the drilling that must be done, which is not a benign operation for your garden.
+Somewhat more luxurious, because more expensive, the geothermal heat pump collects calories in the ground via vertical or horizontal probes in which circulates an antifreeze fluid that establishes a heat exchange with the ground.
+The heat is then transferred to the water in the house.
+Perfect for replacing fossil-fuel heating systems, it is also eligible for substantial subsidies.
+However, it is more complex to install because of the drilling required, which is not a benign operation for your garden.
 Its COP or coefficient of performance is one of the highest.

 The water-to-water heat pump

-Following the same principle as the previous model, it captures the calories in a water source such as a lake, a river, or a water table.
-As these natural elements are not easily available near a house, it is less widespread.
-However, it also has some advantages.
-Its COP is the highest, reaching 6 or 7, which allows it to show the best energy savings among all its cousins.
+Following the same principle as the previous model, it captures calories from a water source such as a lake, river or groundwater.
+As these natural elements are not readily available close to a home, it is less widespread.
+But it does have its advantages.
+Its COP is the highest, reaching 6 or 7, giving it the best energy savings of all its cousins.

 The refrigeration cycle

-To understand the principle of the heat pump, it should be remembered that it is based on the refrigeration circuit which itself contains 4 essential elements:
+To understand the principle of the heat pump, it's important to remember that it's based on the refrigerant circuit, which itself contains 4 essential elements:

-The condenser The refrigerant is used to transfer the heat contained in the calories to the water or air in the house.
+The condenser Heat exchanger: enables the refrigerant to transfer the heat contained in the calories to the water or air in the home.

-The regulator : Lowers the pressure and temperature of the refrigerant before it enters the evaporator
+The regulator : Lowers refrigerant pressure and temperature before passing through the evaporator

-The evaporator Evaporation : allows to extract heat from the environment (air, water, ground) to transfer it to the fluid which then passes to the vapour state (evaporation being an endothermic reaction which consequently absorbs the heat of its environment, contrary to condensation which is exothermic)
+The evaporator Evaporation: allows heat to be extracted from the environment (air, water, soil) and transferred to the fluid, which then becomes vapor (evaporation is an endothermic reaction and therefore absorbs heat from its environment, unlike condensation, which is exothermic).

 What factors influence the running time of the heat pump during the day?

 How long a heat pump runs per day is not a fixed figure that can be stated with certainty.
-It depends on too many factors, including the size of the heat pump, the outside temperature, the insulation and the needs of the household concerned.
+It depends on too many factors, including the size of the heat pump, outdoor temperature, insulation and the needs of the household concerned.

 The size of the heat pump

-It's all about sizing in this case.
-A heat pump that is too small will run longer to reach the desired temperature.
-A heat pump that is too large will tend to run intermittently, turning on and off frequently, which can reduce its efficiency and life span.
-The right installer will be able to provide you with the perfect sizing.
+It's all a question of sizing.
+A heat pump that is too small will take longer to reach the desired temperature.
+A heat pump that's too large will tend to run intermittently, switching on and off frequently, which can reduce its efficiency and lifespan.
+The right installer will be able to offer you the perfect sizing.

 The outside temperature

-Of course, the heat pump runs longer in the winter than in mid-season or in the summer when it is not supposed to be running, except perhaps in mountainous regions.
-The colder it is, the harder the heat pump has to work to extract calories from the air and reach the desired temperature set point.
-And when it is warmer, it is the opposite.
+Of course, the heat pump runs longer in winter than in mid-season or in summer, when it's not supposed to be running at all, except perhaps in mountainous regions.
+The colder it is, the harder the heat pump has to work to extract calories from the air and reach the desired temperature setting.
+And when it's warmer, it's the opposite.

 Insulation of the house

-A properly insulated house keeps the heat extracted from the environment longer, and therefore means that the heat pump runs less during the day.
+A properly insulated house retains the heat extracted from the environment for longer, and therefore means that the heat pump runs for less time during the day.

-Poor insulation, on the other hand, has the opposite effect, requiring the heat pump to produce new heat more often than not, leaving it running all day long without stopping, at maximum.
+Poor insulation, on the other hand, has the opposite effect, requiring the heat pump to produce new calories more often than not, leaving it running at maximum output all day long.

-That's why we avoid installing heat pumps in thermal deprivations, except if you are an eco-offender and want to make money on the backs of not too attentive or informed customers.
-Which is not your case anymore now that you have read this article.
+That's why it's best to avoid installing heat pumps in old buildings, unless you're an eco-offender and want to make a profit from customers who aren't too careful or well-informed.
+Which is not the case for you now that you've read this article.

 Energy needs of the household

-If you are a couple without children, and you work all day, your energy needs are much lower than those of a couple with two children, where one of the parents stays at home to take care of the children.
-All the more so in the case where your heat pump provides domestic hot water.
-You must therefore take into account the habits of your family to get a good idea.
+If you're a couple with no children, and you work all day, your energy requirements are much lower than those of a couple with two children, where one of the parents stays at home to look after the children.
+All the more so if your heat pump supplies domestic hot water.
+So you need to take your family's habits into account to get a good idea.

 Heating only or Heating + Domestic Hot Water?

-Your heat pump heating system also plays a big role.
-Indeed, if you have chosen to produce your domestic hot water directly via your heat pump, rather than with a thermodynamic tank or via a pure electric resistance system, then your heat pump will turn a little more each day in order to ensure the temperature of the DHW in the tank.
-Knowing also that it is necessary to periodically heat the domestic hot water tank (DHW) to more than 65°C in order to kill the bacteria that cause legionellosis.
-The heat pump will run between 10 and 15% more if you produce domestic hot water with it, compared to the option where you only provide heating.
-And if your family consumes a lot of hot water, this can go up.
+Your heat pump heating system also plays a major role.
+In fact, if you've chosen to produce your domestic hot water directly via your heat pump, rather than with a thermodynamic cylinder or a pure electric resistance system, then your heat pump will run a little harder every day to ensure that the DHW temperature in the cylinder is maintained.
+You also need to periodically heat the DHW cylinder to over 65°C to kill the bacteria that cause Legionnaires' disease.
+The heat pump will run between 10 and 15% more if you use it to produce domestic hot water, compared with the option where you only provide heating.
+And if your family consumes a lot of hot water, this figure could go even higher.

-Typically, below 800 meters of altitude we consider 2000 hours of operation per year in heating only, and 2300 hours in heating + hot water.
+Typically, at altitudes below 800 metres, we consider 2000 hours of operation per year for heating alone, and 2300 hours for heating + hot water.

 Setting the indoor temperature

-Are you a great thrifty person and don't hesitate to pull out the sweater to get over a little 18-19°C in the living room?
-Then your heat pump will logically run for less time than that of a family that likes to have a good time with temperatures of 25°C and more in the living room!
-(We'll call them the eco-delinquents :)) It's the same logic in summer if your heat pump is used as an air conditioner, and you like to be cold like in the hotels of Dubai!
+Are you thrifty types who don't hesitate to pull out the sweater to get over 18-19°C in the living room?
+Then, logically, your heat pump will run for less time than that of a family who likes to have a good time with temperatures of 25°C and more in the living room!
+(We'll call them eco-delinquents :)) It's the same logic in summer if your heat pump acts as an air-conditioner, and you like to be cold like in the hotels of Dubai!
 Your heat pump will run much more.

-In short, you have understood the logic.
-These 5 criteria are strongly dependent on your habits or needs, and have a great impact on the duration of operation of a heat pump during the day and therefore its electricity consumption.
+In short, you've understood the logic.
+These 5 criteria are highly dependent on your habits and needs, and have a major impact on how long a heat pump runs during the day, and therefore on its electricity consumption.

 How long does a heat pump run per day in detail?

-Estimated average operating time of a heat pump
+Estimated average operating time for a heat pump

-It is difficult to provide an estimate of this time, as it depends on your personal situation.
-But it is estimated that on average a heat pump runs 6-10 hours per day.
-This fits well with an estimate of 2000 hours of operation per year, if we consider that the heat pump runs during the 8 coldest months, about 8 hours per day.
+It's tricky to estimate how long this will be, as it depends so much on your personal situation.
+But it is estimated that, on average, a heat pump runs for 6-10 hours a day.
+This fits in well with an estimate of 2000 hours of operation per year, if we consider that the heat pump runs during the 8 coldest months, around 8 hours a day.
 In fact: 8 * 30 *8 = 1920 hours, almost 2000 hours.
-If you make hot water, count a little more.
+If you're making hot water, count on a little more.

 Seasonal variation

-Of course in winter there is an upward variation in these estimates of how long a heat pump will run for a day.
-Whereas in mid-season, these estimates are a little bit too high.
+Of course, in winter, there's an upward variation in these estimates of how long a heat pump will run per day.
+Whereas in mid-season, these estimates are a little too high.
 We take the average.

 Autumn is spring

-This period is called the mid-season, and the demand for heating or air conditioning is often lower, because of the milder temperatures.
-The heat pump operates for a shorter period of time, depending on the temperature requested by you.
+This period is known as mid-season, and the demand for heating or air conditioning is often lower, due to milder temperatures.
+The heat pump will run for a shorter period, depending on the ambient temperature you require.

 Winter